skylineos/yii2-user/README.md

 - `skyline\yii\metronic: >=1.0.0` (accessed with the `git@gitlab.skyts.io:csg/yii/yii2.module.metronic.git` repository entry)
 - `aws/aws-sdk-php: *`, for mail (deprecated for posix)

-## Testing
+## Testing (Unit and Functional)

 This package ships with configuration and docker-compose for easy testing.
+Docker-compose will give you access to php extensions, xdebug (for code coverage), composer (will install your dependencies), and a database for functional testing.

 1. `docker-compose build` *only necessary if this is your first run or if you've modified the Dockerfile*
 1. `docker-compose up -d`
 1. `docker-compose exec php bash`

+### Functional tests (database)

+You'll likely need a database, so you'll want it up date.

 1. `php /var/www/html/tests/yii.php migrate/up`

-You are now free to write your tests and run them from within the container. eg (assuming you are in /var/www/html)
+### Running Tests

+Assuming you're bashed into the php container and in /var/www/html

+1. `./vendor/bin/codecept run`
-`./vendor/bin/codecept run --coverage-html`
+1. `./vendor/bin/codecept --help`

 ### Testing Branches